semiotic-ai/realized_volatility_substream/Readme.md

 When you use the substreams-sink-files tool, you will find that it syncs up to the most recent "final" block of the chain.
 This means it is not real-time.
 Additionally, the tool writes bundles to disk when it has seen 10,000 blocks.
 As a result, the latency of the last available bundle can be delayed by around 10,000 blocks.
 How many blocks per batch can be controlled by changing the flag --file-block-count
 ```

+There is also a tutorial in [here](https://github.com/streamingfast/substreams-sink-files/tree/master/docs/tutorial) on how to use substreams sink.